beanit/iec61850bean/doc/openiec61850-user-guide.md

 ### Distribution

 After extracting the distribution tar file, the OpenIEC61850 library can be found in the folder *build/libs-all*.
-For license information check the *license* directory in the distribution.

 #### Dependencies

 Besides the OpenIEC61850 library the folder *build/libs-all/* contains the following external libraries:

-* *jasn1* - the ASN.1 BER encoding/decoding library by beanit, License: Apache 2.0, https://www.beanit.com
+* *jasn1* - the ASN.1 BER encoding/decoding library by beanit, license: Apache 2.0, https://www.beanit.com

 * *slf4j-api* - a popular logging API.
 It is only needed if openiec61850 is used to implement a server.
 The client part does not log anything.
 License: MIT, http://www.slf4j.org